-The Destination Address subfield indicates the address to be used for negotiating for the extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield.
-The format and the length of the Destination Address subfield depends on the value contained in the Destination Address Type subfield.
+The Negotiation Address subfield indicates the address to be used for negotiating for the extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield.
+The format and the length of the Negotiation Address subfield depends on the value contained in the Negotiation Address Type subfield.

-The Destination Address subfield contains a MAC address if the Destination Address Type is set to 0.
+The Negotation Address subfield contains a MAC address if the Negotiation Address Type is set to 0.

-The format of the Destination Address subfield when the Destination Address Type is set to 1 is shown in Figure 9-909ax (Destination Address subfield format for a Destination Address Type of 1).
+The format of the Negotiation Address subfield when the Negotiation Address Type is set to 1 is shown in Figure 9-909ax (Negotiation Address subfield format for a Negotiation Address Type of 1).

 Octets: 4 2

-Figure 9-909ax—Destination Address subfield format for a Destination Address Type of 1
+Figure 9-909ax—Negotiation Address subfield format for a Negotiation Address Type of 1

 The IPv4 Address subfield indicates an IPv4 address used for negotiating the extension of the EBCS traffic stream.

-The Destination UDP Port subfield indicates the UDP port associated with the IPv4 address indicated in the IPv4 Address subfield in little endian format.
+The UDP Port subfield indicates the UDP port associated with the IPv4 address indicated in the IPv4 Address subfield in little endian format.

-The format of the Destination Address subfield when the Destination Address Type is equal to 2 is shown in Figure 9-909ay (Destination Address subfield format for a Destination Address Type of 2).
+The format of the Negotiation Address subfield when the Negotiation Address Type is equal to 2 is shown in Figure 9-909ay (Negotiation Address subfield format for a Negotiation Address Type of 2).

 Octets: 16 2

-Figure 9-909ay—Destination Address subfield format for a Destination Address Type of 2
+Figure 9-909ay—Negotiation Address subfield format for a Negotiation Address Type of 2

 The IPv6 Address subfield indicates an IPv6 address used for negotiating the extension of the EBCS traffic stream.

-The Destination UDP Port subfield indicates the UDP port associated with the IPv6 address indicated in the IPv6 Address subfield in little endian format.
+The UDP Port subfield indicates the UDP port associated with the IPv6 address indicated in the IPv6 Address subfield in little endian format.

-The format of the Destination Address subfield when the Destination Address Type is equal to 3 is shown in Figure 9-909az (Destination Address subfield format for a Destination Address Type of 3).
+The format of the Negotiation Address subfield when the Negotiation Address Type is equal to 3 is shown in Figure 9-909az (Negotiation Address subfield format for a Negotiation Address Type of 3).